 This month, Steph Brooks takes a closer look at the FX Wildcat, to see how it matches up against the Daystate Renegade.

-Today in the face off we are testing the FX Wildcat and the Daystate Renegade, which total nearly £2500 worth of airgun.
-It makes a nice change from testing cheap CO2 pistols but I do feel some pressure to help you make the right choice.
-Not many people, especially in today’s climate, have the money to spend a thousand pounds to spend on the wrong rifle, so with that in mind lets continue.
+Today in the face-off, we’re testing the FX Wildcat and the Daystate Renegade, which total nearly £2,500 worth of airgun.
+It makes a nice change from testing cheap CO2 pistols, but I do feel some pressure to help you make the right choice.
+Not many people, especially in today’s climate, have the money to spend a thousand pounds on the wrong rifle, so with that in mind, let’s continue.

-However, it is worth noting that where the pressure gauge is located on the Renegade, there is a circular Daystate logo on the Pulsar.
+However, it’s worth noting that where the pressure gauge is located on the Renegade, there’s a circular Daystate logo on the Pulsar.
 This makes me think that Daystate had always planned to release the Renegade, and perhaps it was even designed alongside the Pulsar.
-This suggests that there is a demand out there from people who like their rifles more conventional than computerised.
+This suggests that there’s a demand out there from people who like their rifles more conventional than computerised.

-The Wildcat from FX, has a more defined origin, being spawned from the FX Bobcat when people were asking for a smaller, more consistent version of the rifle.
-The resulting Wildcat, as well as the Bobcat MK II released around the same time, are almost completely different guns, with the Wildcat in particular having an all new cocking system and completely redesigned stock as well as many other components.
-This has lead to the Wildcat sitting alongside the Impact as one of FX’s most popular models.
+The Wildcat, from FX, has a more defined origin, being spawned from the FX Bobcat when people were asking for a smaller, more consistent version of the rifle.
+The resulting Wildcat, as well as the Bobcat MK II, released around the same time, are almost completely different guns, with the Wildcat in particular having an all-new cocking system and completely redesigned stock, as well as many other components.
+This has led to the Wildcat sitting alongside the Impact as one of FX’s most popular models.

 The Renegade looks like a Pulsar.
 In fact, the design is so close you would be forgiven for thinking they were one and the same.
-There are some subtle differences such as the lack of the LCD screen and the added pressure gauge near the pistol grip but essentially if you like the unique styling of the Pulsar, you will like the Renegade.
-It does however lack the inbuilt laser of the Pulsar which is a little disappointing.
+There are some subtle differences, such as the lack of the LCD screen and the added pressure gauge near the pistol grip, but essentially, if you like the unique styling of the Pulsar, you’ll like the Renegade.
+It does, however, lack the inbuilt laser of the Pulsar, which is a little disappointing.

-No such problem with the FX, as it looks significantly different from its originator, with a minimal skeleton stock design that is available in black soft touch, walnut or grey laminate.
-We tested the black model here and, despite my unhealthy love for deeply stained piece of walnut, I have to say the feel here is absolutely exceptional.
-The soft touch stock is easily gripped and is almost velvety to the touch.
-The rifle is around half a kilo lighter than the Renegade, as well despite being considerably longer.
-This lead to great balance between the hands and this is something to consider, especially for hunters who are likely to carry their rifle around and shoot without a rest.
+No such problem with the FX, as it looks significantly different from its originator, with a minimal skeleton stock design that’s available in black soft touch, walnut, or grey laminate.
+We tested the black model here, and, despite my unhealthy love for a deeply stained piece of walnut, I have to say the feel here is absolutely exceptional.
+The soft touch stock is easily gripped, and almost velvety to the touch.
+The rifle is around half a kilo lighter than the Renegade, despite being considerably longer.
+This leads to great balance between the hands, and this is something to consider, especially for hunters who are likely to carry their rifle around and shoot without a rest.

-The thumbhole is large without looking oversized (I’m looking at you Brocock Bantam), and the whole rifle strikes a great balance between modern and classic designs.
-The Wildcat loses to the Renegade though with its lack of weaver rail meaning any accessories, other than a scope, are going to be a struggle.
-Also, although neither rifle is fitted with swivel studs, I would be much more comfortable drilling into the Renegade as it is stock is rubber over wood as opposed to synthetic which has a habit of splitting.
-I have to say I didn’t try drilling either so this is really just from personal experience.
+The thumbhole is large, without looking oversized (I’m looking at you Brocock Bantam), and the whole rifle strikes a great balance between modern and classic designs.
+The Wildcat loses to the Renegade, though, with its lack of weaver rail, meaning any accessories, other than a scope, are going to be a struggle.
+Also, although neither rifle is fitted with swivel studs, I would be much more comfortable drilling into the Renegade, as its stock is rubber over wood, as opposed to synthetic, which has a habit of splitting.
+I have to say I didn’t try drilling either, so this is really just from personal experience.

-Despite all of this I think I’m giving the win to the Wildcat, it looks better, it feels better and it its much lighter than the Daystate.
-It is also around £300 cheaper which is not to be sniffed at.
-This seems insignificant compared to the price of the gun but that is the cost of a good scope, about 50 tins of pellets or the weekend away you have to buy your missus when she finds out you just spent a grand on a new rifle.
+Despite all of this, I think I’m giving the win to the Wildcat.
+It looks better, it feels better, and it’s much lighter than the Daystate.
+It’s also around £300 cheaper, which is not to be sniffed at.
+This seems insignificant, compared to the price of the gun, but that’s the cost of a good scope, about 50 tins of pellets, or the weekend away you have to buy your missus when she finds out you just spent a grand on a new rifle.